-As valued members of the ARC, these organisations represent diverse segments of the refrigeration, air conditioning and automotive sector.
+As valued members of the ARC, these organisations represent the diverse segments of the climate control (refrigeration and air conditioning) sectors.

 AIA: Appliance Industry Association

 AIA is the association for ethical professionals engaged in the repair, parts supply, manufacture, import and retailing of household appliances.